On the Miyaoka-Yau inequality for manifolds with nef anti-canonical line bundle: Proof of Theorem

 It in particular implies that $R(\omega_\e)$ is bounded in $\e$.

 If one computes the asymptotic of the Calabi-type functional,

 converges to

 If $c_1(X)^n=0$ the limit (\ref{limit}) is obviously zero.
 If it is not the case, we have $\nu =n$ by the definition of the numerical dimension so the limit still vanishes.
-Thus we obtain the sequence $\omega_j :=\omega_{\e_j}$ which satisfies the condition (\ref{approximately KE}), and conclude the proof of Theorem \ref{cscK implies MY}.
+Thus we obtain the sequence $\omega_j :=\omega_{\e_j}$ which satisfies the condition (\ref{approximately KE}), and conclude Theorem \ref{cscK implies MY}. \\